 One of the fastest mounting threats among malware is Botnets.
-As we know that cloud computing is basically nothing but numerous of computers connected via an internet which can be accessed anytime from anywhere.
-Hackers also capitalize the feature of cloud computing and control some dangerous cloud platforms.
-These “dark” clouds are known as botnets and they can manage millions of infected machines which are called as Bots.
+As we know that cloud computing is basically nothing but numerous computers connected via the internet which can be accessed anytime from anywhere.
+Hackers also capitalize on the feature of cloud computing and control some dangerous cloud platforms.
+These “dark” clouds are known as botnets and they can manage millions of infected machines which are called Bots.
 With the help of these bots, hackers can easily degrade the business network.

 Side Channel Attack